truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 Scroll down to the **smbguest** user and click on the name.
 Click **Edit** to view the **Edit User** screen.
 The **Auxiliary Group** field displays the **builtin_user** group.
 {{< /expand >}}
 You can use the group to grant access to all local users on the server or add more groups to fine-tune permissions to large numbers of users.
+{{< hint info >}}
-You cannot access SMB shares with user accounts built-in to TrueNAS or those without the **smb** flag.
+You cannot access SMB shares with the root user, or user accounts built-in to TrueNAS or those without the **smb** flag.
+{{< /hint >}}

 {{< expand "Why not just allow anonymous access to the share?" "v" >}}
 Anonymous or guest access to the share is possible, but it is a security vulnerability.